Part 3 of 3

 Reading Room Behind the Somesville Library

 On your way to Echo Lake, you'll pass through Somesville, the oldest town on the island.
-Stop at the Port in a Storm bookstore, which is beautiful and well-stocked, and managed by folks who read and love literature, something that is unfortunately becoming rare in the age of the superstore.
-Next door is the Somesville Library, outside of which is a reading area at the mouth of Somes Sound, the only natural fjord in the U.S.A.
-Across the street is an arched bridge that is picture perfect (literally).
+Other than a general store and a seasonal theater, most of Somesville is residential, but be sure to investigate the Somesville Library, outside of which is a reading area at the mouth of Somes Sound, the only natural fjord in the U.S.A.
+Across the street is an arched bridge that is quite picture perfect.
 Bring your camera to this spot.

 Southwest Harbor